feats/radiaction/packages/radiaction/README.md

 <p align="center"><img src=".github/logo.png" width="215" /><p>
 <br>

+> **WARNING!** This is an experimental project.
+It's use is not yet recommended for production.
+> Please, consider helping us on the path to stability by contributing to this project 🍻💪

 <p align="center">
 <strong>Powerful nodejs library for building seamless distributed applications.</strong><br />
 <sub>Radiaction makes it painless for Developers to write distributed apps and for DevOps to keep everything running.</sub>